CryptoProjectDev/SEDO-POOL/README.md

 ### HOW TO USE
-1. Point a poolminer at your pool using http://localhost:8586  (or ipaddress:8586 or domain.com:8586)  (make sure firewall allows this port)
+1. Point a poolminer at your pool using http://localhost:8080 (or ipaddress:8080 or domain.com:8080)  (make sure firewall allows this port)
-2. View website interface at http://localhost:3000 (you can set up nginx to serve the static files in /public)
+2. View website interface at http://localhost:80 (or 3000) (you can set up nginx to serve the static files in /public)

 ## Installing Redis